 I buy most of my arts & crafts supplies online from Discount School Supply.
 Occasionally, I’ll use Classroom Direct or Blick Studio.
 And there’s always good old Oriental Trading Company – especially for plastic hats.

 I order the boxes I use from Nashville Wraps.
 Sometimes, if I’m looking for something very, very specific (like a 7″ x 7″ inch brown box with with a clear window) I’ll do a Google search to find it at the best price.

 Locally, I go to Michael’s Crafts for last-minute items or something I can’t find online.
 I also keep my eyes open whenever I’m out shopping.
 You never know when there’s going to be a clearance on 25 pairs of bedroom slippers!

 This is art!
 Where’s the paint?

 It’s true, you don’t see much paint in my projects.
 My program space is carpeted, has no sink, and is part of a Rare Books and Special Collections Library.
 So I work within those parameters.
 For the times I do have paint in a project, I use the foam paint from Discount School Supply (comes out of the can like hair mousse, but it’s paint!).
 No spills, no splatters, no drips!

 Another thing you’ll notice is missing from my projects…glitter.
 I don’t do it folks.
 It gets EVERYWHERE.
 In clothes, in hairs, in EYES.
 Sigh.

-Where am I going to get 30 oatmeal containers to do this project with my class?
+I want to do a project, but where am I going to get 30 oatmeal containers for my classroom?

 Some of these projects seem a little elaborate.
 Can kids really do them?